Redbird54/Reflection_Surfaces/README.md

 Begun work to implement circular lens, must still fix tangent Tangent fix, lens appears to work

-Week 6: Goals: Check that "lens" is correctly showing the physical properties (make sure physics equations work), quick check on polar coordinates
+Week 6: Goals: Check that "lens" is correctly showing the physical properties (make sure physics equations work), quick check on polar coordinates.
+Lens appears to be somewhat working, but not following physics calculations exactly.
+More investigation required.
+Spent most of week working on intermediate presentation.

+Week 7: Goals: Add in citations, work on polar coordinates, continue to check physics of lens.
+Mainly worked on polar coordinates mathematics.
+Having trouble implementing them and not sure if possible in all cases.

+Week 8: Goals: Fix the derivatives, continue to check physics of lens, start working on rotations, polar coordinates.
+Added in gradients of curve at the intercept points.
+This is done using an import called numdifftools which calculated the derivative direction.
+This gradient represents the *normal* to the tangent and thus replaces the normDir.
+Rotation of parabola, ellipse, and hyperbola completed.
+Are they rotating the "correct" direction?
+See ellipse for example

+Week 9: Goals: Confirm different parabola forms are same, implement paper, continue to check physics of lens.
 -->